 In just 5 minutes you can whip up THE BEST easy restaurant style salsa.
 Adjust the smoothness and amount of spice to your liking.
 Serve over your favorite Mexican dinners such as enchiladas and chimichangas.
-Be sure to check out our favorite Mexican Recipes!

 Easy Restaurant Style Salsa Recipe